vivekgurve/Data-Visualization/README.md

 # Data Visualization Tools Comparison

 ## Overview
-This repository explores various data visualization tools and provides a comparative analysis based on different parameters such as ease of use, customization, performance, supported data sources, and pricing.
+This repository explores various data visualization tools and provides a comparative analysis based on parameters such as ease of use, customization, performance, supported data sources, and pricing.

 ## Tools Covered
 1. **Tableau**